-Because of its many connotations the notion of scientific law has caused a lot of confusion among laypersons and a lot of blather among philosophers.
-It has in the meantime be replaced by the neutral notion of invariance.
+Because of its many connotations, the notion of scientific law has caused a lot of confusion among laypersons and a lot of blather among philosophers.
+It has in the meantime been replaced by the neutral notion of invariance.
 Nozick defines invariance thus: “An objective fact is one that is invariant under all admissible transformations.”
 The general notion of invariance goes back to Noether and it embraces special cases like causality or conservation of energy.

 The representative economist still sticks to an obsolete notion of law.
 The centerpiece of economists’ scientific incompetence is the Law of Supply and Demand.